XPRIZE/GLEXP-Team-CCI/pubbly_schoolhouse/README.md

 ### Adding content: Console Map packet

-* Create pubbly console - [Pubbly Console](https://github.com/PubblyDevelopment/pubbly_console) section "Getting started"
+* Create Pubbly console - [Pubbly Console](https://github.com/PubblyDevelopment/pubbly_console) section "Getting started"
 * Create map nodes from Design Tools - [Pubbly Design Tools](https://github.com/PubblyDevelopment/pubbly_design_tools) section "Exports: Maps"
 * Assemble map on Console - [Pubbly Console](https://github.com/PubblyDevelopment/pubbly_console) section "Assembling content: Mapping"
 * Download map packet - [Pubbly Console](https://github.com/PubblyDevelopment/pubbly_console) section "Creating packets: Mapped Exports"

-Create a new project and add the android platform if you haven't already
+Create a new project and add the Android platform if you haven't already

 If you ONLY want your application to be a console map packet, you're in luck.
 First, create and download a map from your console server.
 You can also build the Epic Quest map, a piece of our final Xprize submission, as it's own stand alone program.